For more information or to get a quote contact us today

 truck driver standing in front of semi truck cab

-9 Safety Tips for Commercial Truck Drivers
+10 Safety Tips for Commercial Truck Drivers

-Keep a close eye on local weather reports.
+First, keep a close eye on local weather reports.
 You never know when conditions will turn nasty.
 Always be prepared for adverse conditions and carry any equipment you might need to navigate them.
 If the weather looks too bad, stop driving until conditions improve.

-3. Maintain and Inspect
+2. Maintain and Inspect

 Commercial truck drivers should carry out a routine maintenance inspection before they set off.
-This includes checking the tires for wear, checking the oil and fluid levels, and testing the brakes.
+This inspection includes checking the tires for wear, checking the oil and fluid levels, and testing the brakes.
 If anything isn’t working as it should, fix or replace it before heading out on the journey.

 5. Take Adequate Breaks